jasl/vibe_photos_v4/docs/MODELS.md

-# Models — Phase Final (M1 Focus)
+# Models — Phase Final (Current Defaults)

-This document specifies the concrete model choices for M1 (Preprocessing and Feature Extraction), consistent with the Phase Final requirements and solution design, and reflects the current implementation in this repository.
+This document specifies the concrete model choices for the Phase Final pipeline (foundation built in M1, extended in M2 with the label layer) and reflects the current implementation in this repository.

-M1 MUST implement:
+The pipeline MUST provide:

 - SigLIP image embeddings (full image) for search and coarse categories.
 - BLIP captions (one short caption per image).
 - Optional open-vocabulary detection (OWL-ViT) where hardware permits.

-Detection is **not required** to ship M1, but the code should be structured so that a detector can be plugged in without refactoring the rest of the pipeline.
+Detection is optional and can be enabled when hardware permits; the pipeline is structured so detectors can be plugged in without refactoring the rest of the pipeline.

 ## 1. Embeddings and Zero-Shot Classification (SigLIP)